-Budgeted cost: £3,540
+Budgeted cost: £6,000

-Activity Evidence that supports this approach Challenge number(s) addressed Gap analysis and curriculum The best available 2,3,5 planning, quality first provision and evidence indicates that targeted intervention.
-Ensuring great teaching is the most effective opportunities for quality important lever schools feedback and ensuring children have have to improve pupil well planned sessions in line with their needs. attainment.
+Activity Evidence that supports this approach Challenge number(s) addressed Gap analysis and curriculum planning, quality first provision and targeted intervention.
+Ensuring effective opportunities for quality feedback and ensuring children have well planned sessions in line with their needs.
+The best available evidence indicates that great teaching is the most important lever schools have to improve pupil attainment.
 Ensuring every teacher is supported in delivering high-quality teaching is essential to achieving the best outcomes for all pupils, particularly the most disadvantaged among them.
-Catch up sessions with TA for targeted support following planning and continually assessing and reflecting on the sessions.
+2, 3, 5 Catch up sessions with TA for targeted support following planning and continually assessing and reflecting on the sessions.
 Education Endowment Foundation Teaching Toolkit- small group tuition has an average of 4 months' additional progress over the course of a year.
 2, 3, 5